anakione/voidempire/README.md

     - flavor description of empire's purpose

 ** To Do:**
-- Localisation of events, civics, systems, planets
+- Civic icon
+- Images for restoration events
+- Localisation and images for no-colony events and modifiers
 - Event that warns the user if they chose a voidborne civic and didn't pick the associated starting system

 ** Not Implemented Yet:**